 Is a Notice of Intent to Make a Bond Claim Required?

 Notice of Intent to Make Bond Claim is not typically required.
 However, Missouri does require that remote suppliers send a notice after they finish the job.
 Whether or not it’s a requirement, we recommend sending a notice of intent anyway because the warning that it represents is a heads up that gives all of the interested project stakeholders one last chance to get the payment issue resolved before a bond claim is filed.

 In fact, sending a Notice of Intent to Make a Bond Claim often spurs by itself, since the other project stakeholders want to do everything they can to avoid a bond claim.

 Free Download Available

 As stated above, even though this is a voluntary document, we strongly recommend sending it before making a payment bond claim (as long as there’s still enough time).
-We’ve got a free, Notice of Intent template you can download and use on your own projects.
-Just click the banner below to download your free copy.
+We’ve got a free Notice of Intent to Make a Bond Claim template you can download and use on your own projects.